 Due to Spectris’ diverse business activities, it has a diverse supply chain.

-Spectris is committed to preventing MS&HT in its corporate activities, and to ensuring that its supply chains are free from these practices.
+Spectris is committed to preventing MS&HT in its corporate activities, and to working with its supply chain to achieve this commitment.
 Spectris is committed to promoting responsible business practices with our suppliers as outlined in more detail below.
 Our objective is to build long-term shareholder value sustainably by supplying productivity-enhancing solutions and services for our customers.
 To achieve this we need a global high-performance supply chain.

 Spectris has high standards of business conduct applicable to the whole organisation.
 We govern the actions of our company and employees and hold them to the highest level of ethical and social accountability.
 Our goal is to work with suppliers who embrace and comply with the same principles as our own.